12.3 ISSUE PREVIEW

 Kennidi Deck won Transworld Snowboarding’s Rookie of the Year in December 2018 for her part in The Uninvited.
 Before that nomination, however, it’s fair to say that she wasn’t well known.
 As a Calgary boarder, she was just riding with SRD and trying to put together a good video part.
-But not even a year after winning Rookie of the Year, her influence has grown hundredfold.
+However, not even a year after winning Rookie of the Year, her influence has grown hundredfold.
 Kennedi is now being invited to go on trips with K2 and Vans, and riding with people she’s looked up to for her whole life.
-Being only 22, I think we’re all very excited to see where Kennedi’s career goes; it’s apparent that she is not only talented and dedicated to snowboarding, she is also a nice person.
-But how did she get to where she is now?
-The following is an origin story of Kennedi Deck.
+Being only 22, I think we’re all very excited to see where Kennedi’s career goes.
+It’s apparent that she’s not only talented and dedicated to snowboarding, she’s also a nice person.
+But, how did she get to where she is now?
+The following is the origin story of Kennedi Deck.

 Written By William Fraser | @whilebeingwilliam